The Cassandra configuration files location varies, depending on the type of installation:

 native_transport_port: Check that you don’t have the default port of 9042 blocked by a firewall, so that clients like cqlsh can communicate with Cassandra on this port.

 Changing the location of directories

 The following yaml properties control the location of directories:

-data_file_directories: one or more directories where data files are located.
+data_file_directories: One or more directories where data files, like SSTables are located.

 For performance reasons, if you have multiple disks, consider putting commitlog and data files on different disks.

 JVM-level settings such as heap size can be set in

 cassandra-env.sh.
 You can add any additional JVM command line

 JVM_OPTS environment variable; when Cassandra starts, these arguments will be passed to the JVM.